 There’s a lot of misinformation in regards to online security using virtual private network, or “VPN” for short.
 I’ve received numerous emails over the years from people whose questions reveal a confusion or fundamental misunderstanding about online privacy and internet security.
 What is true and what are just VPN myths?
 Below, I’d like to share with you some of the most common VPN myths I hear.

 For anybody who isn’t well-acquainted with online privacy and security, the threat of hackers and identity thieves seem distant (that is, until you actually get hacked).

-Unfortunately, this detachment from the need for security and misunderstanding of VPNs that keep most people from protecting themselves the way they should.
+Unfortunately, this detachment from the need for security and misunderstanding of VPNs is what keeps most people from protecting themselves the way they should.

 Below I’d like to share a few of VPN myths we’re led to believe and the reasoning behind it.